yugabyte/yugabyte-db/docs/content/latest/architecture/core-functions/table-creation.md

 showAsideToc: true
 ---

-The user issued table creation is handled by the YB-Master leader, and is an asychronous API.
+The user issued table creation is handled by the YB-Master leader, and is an asynchronous API.
 The YB-Master leader returns a success for the API once it has replicated both the table schema as well as all the other information needed to perform the table creation to the other YB-Masters in the RAFT group to make it resilient to failures.